 Looked at without any background, the above text is certainly pretty damning.
-Clear as day, it tells Muslims to "kill the infidels wherever you find them".
-Except it doesn't.
+Clear as day, it tells Muslims to “kill the infidels wherever you find them.”
+Except it doesn’t.
 Let us explain.
-The use of the word "infidels" in the above Quranic extract is the result of a mistranslation.
-When read in its original Arabic, the word mistakenly translated as "infidels" is actually closer to "non-believers" or "polytheists".
-Now, we will concede that telling your followers to kill the non-believers or the polytheists isn't much better than telling your followers to kill the infidels.
-However, it is important to remember that the Quran was revealed to Muhammad during a time of great tribulation.
-As well as containing countless timeless truths, the Quran also features numerous messages geared directly towards the first Muslims, who were subjected to mockery and torture by enemies of Muhammad.
-"Non-believers" and "polytheists" were words used as blanket terms to describe the persecutors of the Muslims.
+The use of the word “infidels” in the above Quranic extract is the result of a mistranslation.
+When read in its original Arabic, the word mistakenly translated as “infidels” is actually closer to “non-believers” or “polytheists.”
+Now, we will concede that telling your followers to kill the non-believers or the polytheists isn’t much better than telling your followers to kill the infidels.
+However, it is important to remember that the Quran was revealed to Prophet Muhammadﷺ during a time of great tribulation.
+As well as containing countless timeless truths, the Quran also features numerous messages geared directly towards the first Muslims, who were subjected to mockery and torture by enemies of Islam.
+“Non-believers” and “polytheists” were words used as blanket terms to describe the persecutors of the Muslims.
 Rather than denoting whether or not a person accepted the message of the Quran, they were used to describe how a person reacted to those who did.
-If somebody made it difficult for the followers of Muhammad to exercise their religious freedom, they were dubbed a non-believer or a polytheist.
+If somebody made it difficult for the followers of Prophet Muhammadﷺ to exercise their religious freedom, these are the ones being referred to as non-believers or polytheists.

-The aggression of the non-believers was so strong during Islam's formative days that the Muslims were forced to flee Mecca and take up refuge in Medina.
-Quran, 9:5 was revealed to Muhammad after he had successfully lead a Muslim takeover of Mecca several years after the exile of his followers.
-When searching for answers as to how he should treat the polytheists who had driven him out of Mecca in the first place, Muhammad received revelation that he should give them the option of converting to Islam or leaving Mecca forever.
+The aggression of the non-believers was so strong during Islam’s formative days that the Muslims were forced to flee Mecca and take up refuge in Medina.
+Quran, 9:5 was revealed to the Prophet Muhammadﷺ after he had successfully led a Muslim takeover of Mecca several years after the exile of his followers.
+When searching for answers as to how he should treat the polytheists who had driven him out of Mecca in the first place, Prophet Muhammadﷺ received revelation that he should give them the option of converting to Islam or leaving Mecca forever.
 As merciful as this decree was, Allah also exhibited great wisdom.
-He warned Muhammad that any polytheist who left Mecca and returned later would not be returning to embrace the message of the Quran.
+He warned the Prophetﷺ that any polytheist who left Mecca and returned later would not be returning to embrace the message of the Quran.
 Rather, they would come seeking retribution.
-Allah gave Muhammad and his followers permission to defend themselves in such a situation by killing the non-believers wherever they found them throughout Mecca.
+Allah gave the Prophet Muhammadﷺ and his followers permission to defend themselves in such a situation by killing the non-believers wherever they found them throughout Mecca.

 “Indeed, those who believed and those who were Jews or Christians or Sabeans [before Prophet Muhammad] – those [among them] who believed in Allah and the Last Day and did righteousness – will have their reward with their Lord, and no fear will there be concerning them, nor will they grieve.”